anthonyk1225/anthonyk1225.github.io/about.md

 permalink: /about/
 ---

 Hello and thank you for visiting my page.
-My name is Anthony Keating and I'm a software engineer.
+My name is Anthony Keating and I'm a software developer.
 After graduating from Queens College in May 2011, I was very eager to get myself out there and start building the foundation for a fulfilling career out of something that I enjoyed.

 I spent three years working as a client manager at a reputable rental company before deciding to make a career change.
 I had always loved to code and was finally allowing that passion to take over.